chethannhub/PosterGeneration/README.md

 - Text rendering uses TextMeshPro (the generated script uses `TextMeshProUGUI`).
 Make sure TextMeshPro is available in the project (Package Manager).
 - Headless rendering requires the Unity project to be able to render in batch mode without manual setup; test once from Editor to iterate quickly.

-Security and best practices
-- Do not commit your API keys.
-Use environment variables or a secrets manager.
-- Large generated assets are ignored by default in `.gitignore` (`generated_images/`, `posters/`) to avoid bloating the repo.

-Troubleshooting
-- If `createScripts` returns invalid JSON, check logs printed by the Flask app — the LLM output is printed to stdout for debugging.
-- If `generateAssets` fails to write images, confirm `IMAGE_MODEL` is set and the GenAI image response contains binary data (the code expects inline image bytes).
-- If Unity batch mode fails, inspect the Unity `editor_log.txt` defined in `generate_poster.py` and run Unity Editor manually to iterate on the generated `PosterGenerator.cs` script.

-Extending the project
-- Add a basic `web` frontend to call the endpoints and preview posters.
-- Add validation and more robust storage for generated assets (S3 or similar) for multi-user scaling.

-License
-- Add your preferred license file (e.g., `LICENSE`) to the repository.

-If you'd like, I can also:
-- Create a small `requirements.txt` and a sample PowerShell script to automate a typical workflow.